Dermal Fillers in Reno

 At first, we tried filling the lines.
 This proved unsatisfactory because gravity was not the cause of the aged look, but the effect.
 A youthful face, as defined by the “ Ogee Curve,” exhibits convexities and arcs, reflects light and contains ample volume.
 The Ogee Curve” is defined by a convex sloping of the cheek from the infraorbital rim, below the eyes, over the cheek, followed by a concave curve from the lower portion of the cheek toward the jaw.

 With aging, volume loss, specifically bone and fat in the cheeks and hollows flattens the curve.
 The facial muscles sink towards the surface of the skin, which in itself loses thickness, elasticity, and tone.
 The convexities straighten then become concave.

 Instead of reflecting light, the skin looks shadowy.
 Lifestyle choices including sun exposure, a poor diet, inadequate exercise regimen, and hormonal deficiencies result in a look as old as we are.
 B-the-by, the volume loss occurs seven years before gravity takes effect.

 What to do?
 What to do?

-Enter dermal fillers.
+Enter dermal fillers in Reno.
 Replacement fillers diminish facial lines and spaces, restore volume, recreate the Ogee Curve, and are safe, less costly and less painful than an invasive facelift.
 They plump thinning lips, soften facial creases and wrinkles, remodel facial contour deformities, diminish lower lid shadows, and improve the appearance of scars.

 Remember, dermal fillers and neuromodulators for that matter, do not achieve the same results as a full on face, brow or eye lift.
 These nonsurgical techniques are great, but they are temporary solutions requiring repeat treatment.